Person (name)—given name, text X[X(39)]

 Whenever a person informs the agency or establishment of a change of given name (for example prefers to be known by their middle name), the former name should be recorded according to the appropriate name type.
 Do not delete or overwrite a previous given name.
 For example 'Mary Georgina Smith' informs the hospital that she prefers to be known as 'Georgina'.
-Record 'Georgina' as her preferred given name and record 'Mary' as the Medicare card given name.
+Record 'Georgina' as her preferred given name and record 'Mary' as the name at birth.

 Similarly the establishment is informed that 'Baby of Louise Jones' has been named 'Mary Jones'.
 Retain 'Baby of Louise' as the newborn name and also record 'Mary' as the preferred 'Given name'.

-If the person is a health care client and her/his given name is not known record unknown in the 'Given name' field and use alias Name type.
+If the person is a client and her/his given name is not known, record unknown in the 'Given name' field and use alias Name type.
 When the person's name becomes known, add the actual name as preferred Name type (or other as appropriate).
 Do not delete or overwrite the alias name of unknown.

 Use of first initial: